AlbertoIbarra/DataViz_Course/Data Descriptions/kebab.md

 ### Introduction

-The Kebab Factory is a family restaurant which operates in Harmah, Saudi Arabia, for the last years.
+The Kebab Factory is a family restaurant which have been operateing in Harmah, Saudi Arabia, for the last years.
 The business is focused on dine-in and delivery.
-Given the current success, they opened a second branch on Thursday 27th, July 2017.
+Given the current success, a second branch was opened on Thursday 27th, July 2017.
 A third branch followed on Saturday 13th, January 2018.

-The data for this project are daily sales, which have been normalized for confidentiality reasons, in Saudi Arabia riyals (SAR) and in number of customers.
+The data for this project are the daily sales of The Kebab Factory, in Saudi Arabia riyals (SAR) and in number of customers.
+The data have been normalized for confidentiality reasons.

 There are some interesting questions that the managers of The Kebab Factory would like to examine:

 * Did the total sales go up or down with the opening of new branches?
 How is the performance for the new branches?

 * Which variables are more relevant?

-* Is there a simple formula for predicting sales for each branch? (this will help the team reduce the waste).
+* Is there a simple formula for predicting sales for each branch?
+Such a formula would help the team reduce the waste.

 * What is the lagging duration of the ads?
 How long does their effect last?